arsenicallophyes/ScreenDroid/README.md

 ## New Features

 - **Window Resizing**: Resizing the window is now enabled.
 This feature is currently in beta and not fully implemented, so some issues might occur.
 Using the default size should not have any issues.

-## QR Code Pairing with Zeroconf

-We have added a new feature that allows for seamless device pairing over the network using QR codes and Zeroconf.
+- **QR Code Pairing with Zeroconf**: We have added a new feature that allows for seamless device pairing over the network using QR codes and Zeroconf.
 This feature requires the Bonjour service to be installed, and the app will prompt for admin privileges during the first startup to install the necessary files.
 Here’s how it works:
   1. **Zeroconf Service Discovery**: The app uses Zeroconf to broadcast its presence on the local network, making it discoverable by other devices.
   2. **QR Code Generation**: A QR code is generated to encode the service information.
 This QR code can be scanned by the Android device to pair with the app.
   3. **Automatic Bonjour Installation**: If Bonjour is not installed, the app will request admin privileges to install it, ensuring smooth operation.
   4. **Admin Privileges Request**: The app will ask for admin privileges automatically during the first startup to install the necessary files.

 ## Upcoming Features